SableRaf/movelib/README.md

 Refer to the comments in the examples for indications on how to get started.

-## About camera Tracking

-The iSight/Facetime camera support is still very much a hack and only supports up to two simultaneous controllers.
+*Note: The iSight/Facetime camera support is still very much a hack and only supports up to two simultaneous controllers.*

 ## Snapshot